vmalani27/real-time-self-adaptive-distributed-firewalls/README.md

 - `agent/ack_sender.py`: `send_ack(status)` sends rule application status to the controller.
 - `monitoring/log_shipper.py`: `ship_logs(log_file)` pushes logs to a central server (configurable).

-## Centralized Agent-wise CSV Log Archival (2024-06-09, updated 2024-06-10)
+## Centralized Agent-wise CSV Log Archival

-The central engine now supports robust, structured, and agent-wise CSV log archival for all incoming logs from agents (Zeek/Suricata).
+The central engine now supports robust, structured, and agent-wise CSV log archival for all incoming logs from agents (Suricata).
 This enables:

 - Clean segregation of logs by agent and tool
 - Easy post-analysis, threat correlation, and forensics